onexianjian/v8wiki/Becoming-a-committer.md

 In the worst case, this can drag out for two weeks.
 Keep writing patches!
 Even in the rare cases where a nomination fails, the objection is usually something easy to address like "more patches" or "not enough people are familiar with this person's work."

+## Setting up push access to the repository

+When you are accepted as a committer make sure to [set up push access to the repo](https://github.com/v8/v8/wiki/Using%20Git#prerequisites).

 # Maintaining committer status

 You don't really need to do much to maintain committer status: just keep being awesome and helping the V8 project!